luezoidtechnologies/laravel-core/readme.md

     curl -X GET \
       'http://localhost:7872/api/minions?selectFilters={%22cOnly%22:false,%22k%22:[%22id%22,%22name%22,%22favouriteSound%22],%22r%22:{%22missions%22:{%22k%22:[%22name%22,%22description%22]}}}' \
       -H 'cache-control: no-cache'
-would return only the columns `id`, `name` & `favourite_sound` of table `minions` and columns `name` & `description` of table `missions`.
+would return only the columns `id`, `name` & `favourite_sound` of table `minions` and columns `name` & `description` of table `missions` in the [response](examples/Responses/json-filters-applied-on-listing-api.json).
 Rest redundant columns which are not needed are eleminated from the response causing substantial reduction in the size of overall response & speeding up the response time of APIs.
 > **A Note here:** both the columns the '**local key**' & the '**foreign key**' must be present in the main & the related relation(s).
 This whole config can go as deeper as needed in the same way as the first relation goes.

 ## Search